 If you are struggling to keep your nails and hair healthy, you might want to try some biotin supplement, Vitamin A, silica and iron.

 To really keep those nails healthy, though, you need to stop biting them.
 Usually, biting nails is a nervous habit, and the way to stop is to find what triggers your anxiety.

 Once your nails are strong and healthy, you need to maintain them to keep them looking their best.

-Tools to get
+Tools to get for daily nail maintenance:

-- a nail file
+- a nail file;

-- a buffer
+- a nail buffer;

-- nail scissors or clippers
+- nail scissors or clippers;

-- cuticle pushers
+- cuticle pushers;

 - nail polish remover.

-How to shape your nails?
+How to shape your nails

 Therefore, using your file and buffer can get the shape you want, whether this is an oval, almond, square or rounded nail shape.

 When cutting your toenails, go straight across and beware of getting too close to your cuticle, as this is how infections can occur.

-How to fix a broken nail?
+How to fix a broken nail

 You can do a lot with nail glue, which will stop it from snapping off entirely when coated over the top of the break.

-Like these tips?
 Scroll down for more!